proofit404/dependencies/docs/faq.rst

   definition, base type of each class registered in the container.
 * Container definition can be split into different files which make it harder to read.
-* I hard to define multiple dependencies of the same type in one container.
+* It hard to define multiple dependencies of the same type in one container.
 For example, your service needs two databases to work with.
 You need to define two different classes for types signatures and then define two different database classes.